-The following steps should be undertaken once project work is planned, but before project work starts.
+Project Steps The following steps should be undertaken once project work is planned, but before project work starts.

-1. Test for asbestos Compare the Asbestos Management Plan to the work area.
-Select a qualified asbestos surveyor.
-Asbestos companies in your area can be found through a general internet search in your region, or by searching the WorkSafe register: www.worksafe.govt.nz/topic-and-industry/asbestos/licensing/licence-holder-register/ The project area should be thoroughly surveyed, with samples taken for laboratory testing.
+Step Activity 1.
+Test for asbestos The project area should be thoroughly surveyed, with samples taken for laboratory testing as part of a demolition/refurbishment survey.
 Allow time for survey results to come through before deciding on a project start date.
 2a.
-Test results: Update the AMP accordingly.
-No asbestos Project works continues as per normal.
+Test results: No asbestos Add survey results to main asbestos management plan.
+Project works continues as per normal.
 2b.
-Test results: Ashestos present Update the AMP accordingly.
-Asbestos present Allow contingencies (or get firm quotes from certified/qualified companies) in your project plan for asbestos removal. no building access except certified/qualified asbestos removalists. price. time.
+Test results: asbestos present Add survey results to main asbestos management plan Allow contingencies (or get firm quotes from certified/qualified companies) in your project plan for asbestos removal.
 3. Asbestos records During the project works the original asbestos assumptions and the analysis results must be made available for all site workers to see.
 The post-removal air test.
 All clear results are particularly important to display.
-Copies of key documents should be copied to the AMP.
-WorkSafe notification. close out certificate. final air test.
+Copies of key documents should be copied to the AMP. - WorkSafe notification. - close out certificate. - final air test.